metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 until I figure out how to make rules based on those allow them all if this resolves the problem.\
 To troubleshoot hidden adapters see [Problematic Traffic](ProblematicTraffic.md)

-## I got an error "Network path not found" or "Unable to contact computer"
+## I get an error "Network path not found", "Unable to contact computer" or "The client cannot connect"

-Please make sure you have at a minimum following network services set to automatic and make sure they are running:

-1. Workstation (LanmanWorkstation)
-2. Server (LanmanServer)
-3. TCP/IP NetBIOS Helper service (lmhosts)

-Verify following adapter items are enabled and restart adapter for any changes to take effect:
+First verify following network adapter items are enabled (checked) and if not restart adapter for any changes to take effect:

 1. Client for Microsoft Networks
 2. File and Printer Sharing for Microsoft Networks